The Robot is UiPath’s execution agent that enables you to run workflows built in Studio.

 The license that was chosen dictates a Robot's capabilities, as follows:

 - Attended - operates on the same workstation as a human, to help the user accomplish daily tasks.
 It is usually triggered by user events.
 You cannot start a process from Orchestrator on this type of Robots, and they cannot run under a locked screen.

 - Unattended - run unattended in virtual environments and can automate any number of processes.
 On top of the Attended Robot capabilities, this Robot is responsible for remote execution, monitoring, scheduling and providing support for work queues.

 - NonProduction - retains all the features of the Unattended Robot, but it should be used only for development and testing purposes.

 - Development - has the features of an Unattended Robot, but it should be used only to connect your Studio to Orchestrator, for development purposes.
-Please note that it is the only type of Robot that enables you to execute debugging in Studio.

 For more information on licensing, please see the About Licensing.